30 High Protein Lunch Ideas for Work You Can Meal Prep in Under an Hour

 Pasta with meat sauce stored for lunches reheats best with a splash of broth or water added before microwaving, the sauce thickens in the fridge and needs to loosen.
 A damp paper towel on top keeps the noodles from drying.

-Swap: For a richer flavor, use Italian sausage (browned previously).
-For some extra greens, toss in a handful of spinach during the final three minutes of simmering.
+Substitutions: For a more rich and diverse flavor, use Italian sausage (that has been browned beforehand).
+If you want some greens, add a handful of chopped spinach during the last 3 minutes of the simmering process.

 14) Tofu Noodle Box